oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 sm-config-map   2      37s
 ```

-We can get more details by getting the data in JSON or yaml, in this case I'm extracting it using yaml as that's the origional data format:
+We can get more details by getting the data in JSON or YAML, in this case I'm extracting it using YAML as that's the origional data format:

 -  `kubectl get configmap sf-config-map -o=yaml`